sermon: Wilderness Wandering (Part One)

 Within the context of Jesus' instruction in this chapter, this is a remarkable all-encompassing statement.
 It includes us right within it to some degree.
 Regardless of race, ethnicity, political affiliation, academic standing, Pharisee or Sadducee, or economic status, all are slaves of sin.
 No one escapes this identification.

 Biblically, slavery generally indicates powerlessness.
-It indicates one who has little independence of choice, rather dependent upon the virtual control of some thing or someone, indicating an owner.
+It indicates one who has little independence of choice, but rather is dependent upon the virtual control of some thing or someone, indicating an owner.
 So you have an owner/slave relationship.
 In some contexts, this dependence can easily be classed as an addiction one is powerless before.
 In a sense then, the addiction actually owns the person and is driving his life in many circumstances.

 Peter describes false ministers very well when he says in II Peter 2:19, "While they [the false ministers] promise them liberty, they [the false ministers] themselves are slaves of corruption; for by whom a person is overcome, by him also he is brought into bondage."
 Now the corruption is their false teaching, which they in all probability are living by.